jasonm/truenames/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+* Make actual output more closely match README
+* Is formatting of ambiguous cases, especially inside lists, helpful?
+  Would permutations be better?
+E.g.:
+  "(a, b, c or d)" vs "(a, b, c) or (a, b, d)"
+* Match let! and let statements, without triggering lets which aren't yet evaled
+* Make test-unit and minitest and whatever wrappers in addition to RSpec